filecoin-project/filecoin-docs/docs/get-started/store-and-retrieve/paid-retrieval.md

 1. Send a retrieval request to get your data.

 :::tip Free retrieval
-It will soon be possible to retrieve data back from a storage-provider for free, with some caveats.
+It will soon be possible to retrieve data back from a storage provider for free, with some caveats.
 However, that process is still under development.
 :::

 ## Things to note